district0x/ethlance/README.md

 *Ethlance Version 2 is Currently in Development and is subject to change before final release*

 # Development

 ## Prerequisites

+The following tools are needed to run different parts making up the Ethlance service.
+Programming language tools (e.g. nodejs, python, etc.) may require specific versions.
+To simplify maintaining their versions, [asdf](https://github.com/asdf-vm/asdf) version manager is a good tool Ethlance project also has `.tool-versions` described with appropriate versions

 * [NodeJS](https://nodejs.org) (Latest LTS Version)
 * [Leiningen](https://leiningen.org/)
 * [ganache-cli](https://github.com/trufflesuite/ganache-cli)
 * [ipfs](https://docs.ipfs.io/introduction/install/)
 * make
   * Note: Windows users can use Msys for build essentials (Untested)

 Run `make check` to determine whether you are missing any prerequisites